-Someone who receives direct payments has the choice of either purchasing the services from an agency, by employing one or more personal assistants or a combination of both.
+Someone who receives self directed support has the choice of either purchasing the services from an agency, by employing one or more personal assistants or a combination of both.

 A social work assessment is necessary to establish what you need, your eligibility and the amount of direct payment required.

-The needs assessment process will be the same regardless of whether you are assessed as likely to receive services or direct payments.
+The needs assessment process will be the same regardless of whether you are assessed as likely to receive services or self directed support.

 If you are assessed as needing a service your social worker, occupational therapist or social work assistant can provide advice and information about the scheme.

-Direct Payments provide Social Work with an alternative way to meet a person's assessed need for service.
+Self directed support provides the Social Work with an alternative way to meet a person's assessed need for a service.

 Lothian Centre for Inclusive Living, a local user controlled organisation can help people with all aspects of Self Directed Support.